Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Introduction

 In addition to the new adaptive training scheme, combining the principles of transfer learning and online learning for continuous adaptation of the learned NLC model, this paper extends the conference version \cite{jain:2022} by providing a detailed construction of the DCRNN-PMD model, discussing various design choices and extending the numerical results to WDM transmission systems.

 The remainder of this paper is organized as follows.
 In Section~\ref{model-description}, we briefly review the theoretical background, including the hinge model for continuous SOP drift.
 The DCRNN-PMD model and the transfer learning based online model adaptation scheme for tracking PMD drift are developed in Section~\ref{s:DCRNN}.
-In Section~\ref{pruning}, we discuss key aspects of the iterative pruning method applied to reduce the complexity of the trained neural network (NN) models and make an important observation pertinent to the performance-complexity behaviour of NNs.
+In Section~\ref{pruning}, we discuss the methodology applied to compare the performance-complexity trade-off of learned NLC models.
 In Section~\ref{results}, we provide details of our transmission system, the hyperparameters of the various compensation schemes and the NN training routine, followed by the performance and complexity results for various NLC techniques for both static and time-varying channels.
 Section~\ref{conclusion} provides concluding remarks for the paper.